Krishna Gopalakrishna

 Krishna Gopalakrishna is a 2002 Indian Malayalam-language film, directed by Balachandra Menon and produced by Krishnan Nair.
 The film stars Manoj K. Jayan, Ashokan, Balachandra Menon and Kalpana in lead roles.
 The film had musical score by Balachandra Menon.

 Plot

 The story is about the life and time of Gopalakrishnan who was born into an ordinary family.
-His father was a moneylender while his mother was an ardent devotee of Lord Krishna.
+His father was a moneylender while his mother was an ardent devotee of Lord Krishna, thus naming her son after him.
 Gopalakrisknan grows up hearing the stories of Krishna and his ambition was to start a dairy farm.
 His childhood sweetheart was Radha, but after many reels he marries the wrong girl.
 After his mother's death he becomes an alcoholic and is neglected by his wife and children.
 Seeking peace he ends up in an ashram, but soon falls sick and needs an operation.
 At the hospital he meets his old flame Radha and hopes to recover and live with her in a farm full of cows.